 After initial recognition, trade and other receivables excluding prepayments are measured at cost less any accumulated impairment losses.
 Prepayments are measured at the amount paid less the economic resources received or consumed during the financial year.

 2.5 Cash and cash equivalents

-Cash and cash equivalents comprise cash balances and cash on hand.
+Cash and cash equivalents comprise cash balances and fixed deposits.